 - Session Layer: Connections are established and managed.

-- Transport Layer: Data is broken into segments for reliable delivery (TCP/IP resides here)
+- Transport Layer: Data is broken into segments for reliable delivery (TCP/IP participates here)

 - Network Layer : Segments are packaged into packets and routed.